pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 ## My talk on Python packaging at SciPy 2024

-The day after the workshop discussed above, and the first day of the conference, I gave my first-ever talk in the maintainers track at SciPy. <i class="fa-solid fa-gift"></i>
+The day after the workshop discussed above, and the first day of the conference, I gave my first-ever talk, [The power of community in solving scientific Python’s most challenging problems](https://cfp.scipy.org/2024/talk/AMTLJ7/), in the maintainers track at SciPy. <i class="fa-solid fa-gift"></i>

 What an honor to be selected as a speaker.